dnulnets/consent/README.md

 - How to handle integrity, i.e. wether or not a person has agreed or not is considered personal data.
 Maybe even the consent in itself.
 - Is PoA the way to go, and if so who is the Authority in this case?
 - Identity and proof of identity of the person is needed in the end.
-- Signature, how to handle that on the consent or is it enough as it is?
-2FA, etc.
+- Signature, how to handle that on the consents or is it enough as it is?
+- Better authentication, 2FA.
 - The contract model is that really the way to go?
-Need disucssions.
+What to put in the blockchain and what to put in the mongo database.
+Need disucssions?